NgocHuyenTruong/NetflixViz/README.md

 - Identify trends and patterns in the dataset
 - Provide actionable insights for the streaming industry

+## **Dashboards & Key Insights**
+You can view the dashboards and a summary of key insights from this project in the portfolio file below:
+📄 View Portfolio: Netflix Data Visualization [http://github.com/NgocHuyenTruong/NetflixViz/blob/main/Ngoc%20Huyen%20Truong%20-%20Tableau%20dashboard%20Portfolio.pdf]

 ## **Getting Started**
 To run this project:
 1. Clone the repository: